AOSCD/aoscd-matlab/.github/CONTRIBUTING.md

 *   Create a Git branch for your pull request (PR).

-*   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
+*   Make your changes, commit to git, pull to GitHub and then create a PR.
     The title of your PR should briefly describe the change.
     The body of your PR should contain `Fixes #issue-number`.